vermicida/node-sparrest/README.md

 ## Custom configuration

 The default configuration runs the **node-sparrest** server at `http://127.0.0.1:8000`, but you can customize it.

-**node-sparrest** allows you to override the default configuration via a local `ns-config.json` or `ns-config.js` file in your project.
+You are allowed to override the default configuration via a local `ns-config.json` or `ns-config.js` file in your project.

 To change the server's host and/or port, create a `ns-config.json` in your project's folder with this configuration:
 ```json